 The book highlights the challenges and issues faced by the energy sector in countries which are undergoing a transition from government-led economic models to open market economies.
-Using Uzbekistan as a case study, the book demonstrates these challenges, as well as opportunities of being part of an increasingly interconnected global market, to show how governments can ensure inclusive economic growth and build pathways towards sustainable development by deploying renewable energy sources (RES).
-By applying the Quadruple Bottom Line strategy as a conceptual framework to evaluate social, economic and environmental benefits and governance as a key dynamic component, the book includes recommendations for implementing a transition strategy to renewable energy consumption for developing countries and offers insights into ways of dealing with government policy in post-Soviet countries.
+Using Uzbekistan as a case study, the book demonstrates these challenges, as well as opportunities of being part of an increasingly interconnected global market, to show how governments can ensure inclusive economic growth and build pathways toward sustainable development by deploying renewable energy sources (RES).
+By applying the Quadruple Bottom Line strategy as a conceptual framework to evaluate social, economic, and environmental benefits and governance as a key dynamic component, the book includes recommendations for implementing a transition strategy to renewable energy consumption for developing countries and offers insights into ways of dealing with government policy in post-Soviet countries.

-Presenting a holistic approach to promoting RES deployment in Uzbekistan and elsewhere, this book will be of interest to researchers interested in energy transition in developing countries, Development Economics, Central Asian Politics and the management of natural resources and climate change issues.
+Presenting a holistic approach to promoting RES deployment in Uzbekistan and elsewhere, this book will be of interest to researchers interested in energy transition in developing countries, development economics, Central Asian politics, and the management of natural resources and climate-change issues.

 Table of Contents

-Nigora Djalilova is a Research Associate at the University of Tsukuba, Japan.
+Nigora Djalilova is a research associate at the University of Tsukuba, Japan.